JuanCarlos-TiqueRangel/Rover/README.md

 # Rover
-A repository for a 4-wheel Skid Steering rover, based on Robotic Operative System ROS and Python to control the perception and action systems
+A repository for a 4-wheel Skid Steering rover, based on Robotic Operative System ROS and Python to control the perception and action systems.

 ## Hardware Requirements:
  - Raspberry pi 3B